Estimated reading time: 3 minutes

 8. They don’t trust their manager/team leader

-9. They feel the manager/team leader is not really listening to them
+9. They feel the manager/team leader is not listening to them

 10. They are not aligned with the culture of your company

-The consequence is that they “play safe” and do the minimum, avoiding any risks and only sharing information that they consider safe to share, hence lying or withholding important information.
-The solution is therefore that the leader creates the right environment and supports the team to bring their best.
+Consequently, they “play safe” and do the minimum, avoiding any risks and only sharing information they consider safe, hence lying or withholding important information.
+The solution is, therefore, that the leader creates the right environment and supports the team to bring their best.
 But how do I do that?

 Here are some areas you can work on

 - Communication: You need to communicate openly, honestly and with respect.
-In the day of technology and needs to communicate quickly, this is often a challenge.
-Team members, especially the younger, are not looking for sophisticated and polished communication but for authentic communication aligned up with your values and ethics
+This is often a challenge in the day of technology and the need to communicate quickly.
+Team members, especially the younger ones, are not looking for sophisticated and polished communication but authentic communication aligned with your values and ethics.

-- Empowerment: When you know what each of your team members is good at, give me not only the task (delegation), but the authority and the resources to take charge of that area.
-They will bring their ideas and their passion for the task and feel much more motivated.
+- Empowerment: When you know what each of your team members is good at, give me the task (delegation), the authority, and the resources to take charge of that area.
+They will bring their ideas and passion to the task and feel much more motivated.

 - Ethics: “Be the change you want to see in the world,” said Gandhi.
 The same applies to your team.
-Your ethics, authenticity, motivation, attitude, and growth have a huge impact on each member of your team.
+Your ethics, authenticity, motivation, attitude, and growth significantly impact each team member.

 - Vision: Do you know why you are doing your job?
 Not only the what but also the how is extremely important.
-Your ability to explain it, and to show each team member how they are contributing to the mission of the team and the organisation will make a material difference.
+Your ability to explain it and show each team member how they contribute to the team’s mission and the organisation will make a material difference.

 - Passion: Are you passionate about what you do?
-Only with passion, we can reach excellence, high quality, and innovation.
-Only if you are passionate yourself, you can help your team members finding the passion in their own job.
+Only with passion can we reach excellence, high quality, and innovation.
+Only if you are passionate can you help your team members find the passion in their job.

 These leadership skills can help a good leader become a great leader.